ChrisMoller/edif/README.md

 Of course, you can use any function names you like and, as long as you use different names, both versions can be used at the same time.

+edif and edif2 can both be invoked with an option in what's usually used as the axis specifier.
+An option of [1] forces edif into lambda mode:

+	    edif2 [1] 'fu'

+would open a boilerplate lambda function consisting of just the assignment ("fu←") and allowing the user to enter the body.
+(E,g., "{⍺ + ⍵}")  (It's the user's responsibility to ensure that the body meets the requirements of a lambda.)

 So far as I can tell, edif doesn't interfere with Elias Mårtenson's emacs APL mode, but I haven't thoroughly tested that.